 Ignoring the fact that these statements often come from the same people who do not know the difference between the words their, there, and they're, I have to take a moment to chuckle to myself because to the outside observer looking in, blogging is easy.
 For anyone who actually runs a blog for a living (and even those attempting to do so), its pretty safe to say that the exact opposite is true.

 Today I am going to share with you every single field I had to become an expert in to get this website to where it is now.
 Keep in mind the word expert, because there are also countless other topics I only stumble through out of necessity just to grow the site.

-If you think it is easy to start a blog, you’re not going to like this.
+If you think it is easy to start a travel blog, you're not going to like this.